dopefishh/rutitlepage/README.md

 - keyval
 - iflang
 - babel-dutch (optional)
-- verbatim (documentation only)
 - booktabs (documentation only

 The titlepage works both with `latex` and `pdflatex`.
 Quite possibly it works with other \*`tex`s.

-When you use `babel` to internationalize your document in either English or Dutch the titlepage will change accordingly.
+When you use `babel` to internationalize your document in either English or Dutch the titlepage logo will change accordingly.

 ## Usage
 To prepare the files and compile the documentation run `make`.